SUKOHI/Surpass/README.md

     e.g.)
     Surpass::progress('Uploading..')

-    This method is skippable.(If you skip this method, loading message not displayed.)
+    This method is optional.(If you skip this method, loading message not displayed.)

 * Surpass::callback($callbacks)